n-marci/thesis_marcel/README.md

 - [x] estimate energy consumption of LEDs (biggest energy consumer in traditional vertical farms with no natural lighting)
   - [x] get detailed data on irradiance by the sun according to the physical location and orientation of the farm
   - [x] gather information on the plant to be cultivated (lettuce for now)
-- [ ] DOING estimate energy consumption of HVAC system (second biggest energy consumer)
+- [ ] DOING estimate energy consumption of Air Control system (second biggest energy consumer)
   - [x] erect thermodynamic energy balances
   - [ ] DOING simulate in modelica - supposes homogeneous environment inside farm (1d simulation)
-  - [ ] 3d gas simulation using openfoam (finite volume method) or dualsphysics (smoothed particle hydrodynamics) in unity/blender/freecad
-  - [ ] combine simulations with fmu and co-simulation
-- [ ] estimate energy consumption of remaining components (irrigation, sensors, mechanical actors)
+- [ ] estimate energy consumption of remaining components (mainly irrigation)
 - [ ] DOING develop system architecture
   - [x] use case analysis
-  - [ ] design functional architecture
+  - [ ] define functional architecture
-  - [ ] assign modules to functions
-- [ ] DOING build 3d model to convey idea better
+- [x] DONE build 3d model to convey idea better
 - [ ] calculate appropriate solar installation
 - [ ] calculate appropriate energy storage
 - [ ] calculate insulation value of "naked farm" (in winter it will most likely be to energy intensive to operate)